-The worst kind of fear is the kind that originates from people.
-You know the people.
+The worst kind of fear is the kind that originates from specific people.
+You know the ones.
 The people who walk into a room and have an “edge” to them.
-The ones that people don’t question.
+The ones that others don’t question.
 The ones that speak to others in a way that undermines them and makes them question themselves.

 Why fear based leadership is ineffective

 1. Fear based leadership causes avoidance

 People don’t like fear.
 Your team don’t like being fearful and neither do you.
 That’s why when your boss is a tyrant, you might choose to take the long way around the office than walk past his desk.
 That’s why you take longer lunches than usual, because it means that she won’t be able to hassle you so easily.

 If your teams are fearful of you, it is guaranteed that they will limit the amount of time spent talking to you or being in your proximity.
 This limits your ability to build rapport, to understand what is happening in your team and to be involved in discussions that could be important.

 The more out of the loop you are, the more you lose control.
 The more you try to regain control, the more fearful your team become.

 Tip: You might not think you’re the type of leader who people fear.
 But fear is different for everybody.
 The tough, grizzled old contractor might not fear you, but how does the shy, introverted accountant in the corner respond to your behaviour?
 Monitor your actions and those of your team.
 Look for avoidant behaviour or signs that your team are uncomfortable and adjust your approach.